I felt inspired to start the new year – the new decade – with a blog about a topic close to all of our hearts: Happiness!

 I hope this blog helps you understand why happiness can seem so elusive.

-And to help give you practical tools, and an easy process for feeling happy right now, I’ve created a brand new course called the Self-Love Meditation course.
+And to help give you practical tools, and an easy process for feeling happy right now, I’ve created a course called The Way of Self-Love.

 It’s designed to help anchor you to the here and now, so you can experience the groundedness of the love within.